ks2software/KS2-Bluemix-API-Demo/README.md

 # KS2 Technologies Bluemix API

-You did it you have made it to step one of the KS2 Bluemix API Demo.
-Your mothers will be so proud.
-(Print this page to hang on fridge)

 > Prereq: copy the `notes-demo` folder to a new folder called `notes-demo-deploy`

 ## Section 2 and...
 Go!